inertia186/radiator/README.md

 [radiator](https://github.com/inertia186/radiator)
 ========

-#### STEEM Ruby API Client
+#### Hive/Steem Ruby API Client

-Radiator is an API Client for interaction with the STEEM network using Ruby.
+Radiator is an API Client for interaction with the Hive/Steem network using Ruby.

 #### Changes in v0.4.5